evertrust/horizon-go/docs/EstEnrollRequestTemplateResponse.md

 `func (o *EstEnrollRequestTemplateResponse) UnsetLabels()`

 UnsetLabels ensures that no value is present for Labels, not even an explicit nil
-### GetContactEmail

-`func (o *EstEnrollRequestTemplateResponse) GetContactEmail() CertificateContactEmailElement`

-GetContactEmail returns the ContactEmail field if non-nil, zero value otherwise.

-### GetContactEmailOk

-`func (o *EstEnrollRequestTemplateResponse) GetContactEmailOk() (*CertificateContactEmailElement, bool)`

-GetContactEmailOk returns a tuple with the ContactEmail field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetContactEmail

-`func (o *EstEnrollRequestTemplateResponse) SetContactEmail(v CertificateContactEmailElement)`

-SetContactEmail sets ContactEmail field to given value.

-### HasContactEmail

-`func (o *EstEnrollRequestTemplateResponse) HasContactEmail() bool`

-HasContactEmail returns a boolean if a field has been set.

-### SetContactEmailNil

-`func (o *EstEnrollRequestTemplateResponse) SetContactEmailNil(b bool)`

- SetContactEmailNil sets the value for ContactEmail to be an explicit nil

-### UnsetContactEmail
-`func (o *EstEnrollRequestTemplateResponse) UnsetContactEmail()`

-UnsetContactEmail ensures that no value is present for ContactEmail, not even an explicit nil
 ### GetOwner

 `func (o *EstEnrollRequestTemplateResponse) GetOwner() CertificateOwnerElement`